joonlabs/adressomat.js/README.md

 You can also find a basic implementation of the autocompletion feature in the ```index-autocomplete.html``` file in the root of the repo.

 ## licensing and contact
-For more informatione, api keys and anything else, see [adressomat.de](https://adressomat.de "Adressomat Homepage").
+For more information, data coverage, api keys and anything else, see [adressomat.de](https://adressomat.de "Adressomat Homepage").